Title IX/Sexual Harassment

 • Supportive Measures

 Supportive measures are available regardless of whether a Complainant pursues a formal complaint or complaint under the Policy.
-When the College receives a report of alleged sexual misconduct, the Title IX Coordinator will promptly contact the Complainant to discuss and offer supportive measures.
+When the University receives a report of alleged sexual misconduct, the Title IX Coordinator will promptly contact the Complainant to discuss and offer supportive measures.
 The Complainant will be informed of their right to request supportive measures with or without the filing of a formal complaint or complaint.
 The Title IX Coordinator will consider the Complainant's wishes when determining which supportive measures to implement.
 Any supportive measures that are punitive or which restrict the rights of the Respondent require a finding of responsibility via the Grievance Process prior to their implementation.

 Supportive measures will also be available to Respondents.
 The Title IX Coordinator will reach out to Respondents to offer supportive measures once a formal complaint or complaint has been filed and a Notice of Allegations has been sent.